 We are New Zealand’s largest fixed line communications infrastructure services provider, supplying about 90% of all fixed network connections to our customers, telecommunications service providers.

 The core of our business is the nationwide network of fibre optic and copper cables connecting homes and businesses together.
-Our fibre network continues growing rapidly with about 36,000km of fibre and 130,000km of copper cabling.
+Our fibre network continues growing rapidly with about 1,794,000 fixed line connections and 1,207,000 broadband connections.

 Basically we're a network of copper and fibre cables, cabinets and exchanges.

 Our cables typically connect back to local telephone exchanges, of which we have about 600 nationwide.